Baumer Hall

 Baumer Hall is one of the 32 residence halls at the University of Notre Dame.
 It located on West Quad, south of Keough Hall and west of Ryan Hall, on the McGlinn fields (also known as Baumer Bay).
 It is the newest men's residence hall, built in 2019, after a donation from John and Mollie Baumer.
-Father of Duncan Hall and Keough Hall, Baumer Hall is the proud home of the buccaneers.
+Baumer Hall is the proud home of the buccaneers.